elastic/kibana/src/core/MIGRATION.md

 - declare a function to respond to incoming request.
 The function will receive `request` object containing request details: url, headers, matched route, as well as validated `params`, `query`, `body`.
 And `response` object instructing HTTP server to create HTTP response with information sent back to the client as the response body, headers, and HTTP status.
 Unlike, `hapi` route handler in the Legacy platform, any exception raised during the handler call will generate `500 Server error` response and log error details for further investigation.
+See below for returning custom error responses.
 ```ts
   const handler = async (request: KibanaRequest, response: ResponseFactory) => {
     const data = await findObject(request.params.id);